 Outro

-Later the clouds rolled into the area.
-Then temperatures quickly dropped to the low 20s as we went back to the northeast ridge.
-The pups patiently waited for me to carve out steps on the ice with the snowshoes.
+As the clouds slowly rolled into the area, temperatures soon dropped to the low 20s as we reached back at the northeast ridge.
+The pups patiently waited for me to make steps through the icy slope.

 See more trip photos here.